 Students will be given a voucher for a free lunch from the canteen on the first day.
 However, if they do not want to use the canteen, they will need to bring a packed lunch.
-They do not need to bring their PE kit or Science overall on the first day.
+They do not need to bring their PE kit, Science overall or their Art materials on the first day.
 Students will be shown their locker and given their school diary.
 Their timetable will be given out and explained to them.